 - Debut September 3, 2014

-Starting pitcher Scott Snodgress has played in the Chicago White Sox minor league system since 2011 (through 2014).
+Starting pitcher Scott Snodgress began playing in the Chicago White Sox minor league system in 2011.

 Snodgress was the first freshman starting pitcher on the high school varsity in Yucapia High history.
 He was 5-3 with a save, 2.29 ERA and 83 K in 53 IP as a high school senior.
 As a college freshman at Stanford, he was 1-3 with a save and a 5.85 ERA.
 He had a 2.93 ERA for the Peninsula Oilers of the Alaska Summer League.
 The next year, he had a 1-2, 5.59 record with 38 strikeouts and 29 walks in 37 innings.
 He had a 0-2, 3.97 record with the Yarmouth-Dennis Red Sox of the Cape Cod League.
 He improved slightly as a junior (2-2, 4.94, 38 K in 31 IP; 28 BB).
 He was taken in the 5th round of that year's draft by the Chicago White Sox, between Sam Gaviglio and Mookie Betts, and was signed by scout Adam Virchis.